Playback and Options

 - Move forward one frame (Right)

-Two shortcuts recall editing software workflows, working in Autograph:
+Three shortcuts recall editing software workflows:

-- Play animation in reverse: J
+- Play the animation in reverse: J

 - Stop playback: K

-- Play animation forward: L
+- Play the animation forward: L

 Note